nathan-contino/nathan-contino.github.io/_posts/2021-09-06-new-england-touring.markdown

 deer sightings, farm stands, cute diners, and slow drivers later, we arrived at our first destination: [Ranch Camp](https://ranchcampvt.com/).
 (In case this link ever breaks, their slogan is "Bikes.
 Beers.
 Burritos.")
-After a craft beer from New England and a burito with maple verde salsa, we were ready for the last leg of our journey: less than an hour of beautiful driving through northern vermont.
+After a craft beer from New England and a burrito with maple verde salsa, we were ready for the last leg of our journey: less than an hour of beautiful driving through northern vermont.